Deborah Gans Hi. Welcome, Matthew.

 DG Oh, look, lots of questions.

 Audience Member I mean, do you think your projects change the locals’ experience of that place?
-And also I think there’s a certain politics surrounding that, where the local experience of that place is radically different from the outsiders’ experience and there’s certainly a continuum in between as well.
+And also I think there’s politics surrounding that, where the local experience of that place is radically different from the outsiders’ experience and there’s certainly a continuum in between as well.